epfl-lasa/rds/README.md

 catkin build --cmake-args -DRDS_ROS_USE_TRACKER=OFF
 ```

 For integrating the people tracker of [Crowdbot](http://crowdbot.eu/), the package frame_msgs must be in the catkin workspace.
 The node for RDS can then listen to frame_msgs::TrackedPersons messages and treat the detections as obstacles.
-The following command builds the node accordingly (requires frame_msgs package).
+The following command builds the node accordingly (requires the external package frame_msgs).

 ```
 catkin build